PROCESS

 PRODUCTION

-Traditional floor-malt is at the heart of our company.
+Traditional hand-raked floor-malt is at the heart of our company.
 This is how we learned our craft and how we innovate.
 We couple this system with our state-of-the-art GKVs (Germ-Kiln-Vessel) to meet the volume demands of our customers.

 Steeping is complete when the barley has reached a sufficient moisture level to allow uniform breakdown of the starches and proteins.